kenahrens/newboots/examples/REVERSE-PROXY-RECORDING.md

-# Reverse Proxy Recording with Proxymock
+# HTTP Map Recording with Proxymock

 ## Overview
-This guide shows how to capture HTTP traffic from the Spring Boot newboots application using proxymock's reverse proxy feature.
+This guide shows how to capture HTTP traffic from the Spring Boot newboots application using proxymock's map feature.
 This is particularly useful for recording traffic from reactive HTTP clients like Reactor Netty WebClient that don't easily work with traditional HTTP proxies.

-> **⚠️ Note on TLS/HTTPS Traffic**: Currently, proxymock's reverse proxy feature works reliably with non-encrypted HTTP traffic.
-Support for TLS/HTTPS reverse proxy recording is still being researched due to issues with how some services (like CloudFront) handle requests with explicit port numbers in the URL.
+> **⚠️ Note on TLS/HTTPS Traffic**: Currently, proxymock's map feature works reliably with non-encrypted HTTP traffic.
+Support for TLS/HTTPS map recording is still being researched due to issues with how some services (like CloudFront) handle requests with explicit port numbers in the URL.

 ## The Reactor Netty Challenge
 Reactor Netty WebClient, used by external API integrations in this application, presents unique challenges for traffic recording: